 When your child has a fairly nondescript cough and isn’t coughing up mucus, he likely has what’s called a dry cough.
 Dry coughs, according to the Centers for Disease Control and Prevention (CDC), are often associated with the flu, cold, or other viruses.
 In addition to a cough, your child may also complain of a sore throat or sore chest.
 Setting up a cool-mist humidifier in his room may help the cough and make it easier for him to breathe and sleep.
 If, however, the cough lasts more than three weeks, you should contact your child’s pediatrician because it could be a sign of something more serious.

 A productive or wet cough is one that produces mucus, which can be clear, white, yellowish-gray, or green in color.
 Most phlegmy coughs, according to the AAP, are caused by viral bronchitis—an inflammation of the large breathing tubes (called bronchi) that results in an increased production of mucus.
 Bronchitis often develops from the common cold or other viral infections in the upper respiratory tract.
 As a result, antibiotics are ineffective in treating most cough illnesses/bronchitis in a child who otherwise appears well.
-For coughing spasms, the AAP recommends treating wet coughs with plenty of fluids, a humidifier, and warm chicken broth or apple juice if your child is older than one year.
+For coughing spasms, the AAP recommends treating wet coughs with plenty of fluids, a humidifier, and warm clear fluids (such as broth, tea, or a clear juice) if your child is older than one year..
 Mothers are urged to continue breastfeeding.
 These coughs may linger for weeks, but as long as your child doesn’t have a fever and feels well enough to participate in activities, he may return to school.

 Another common cause of a wet cough is bronchiolitis—a viral illness that causes swelling in the small breathing tubes of the lungs.
 Bronchiolitis can make it difficult for infants and young children to breathe and can result in them experiencing asthmatic symptoms (wheezing, labored breathing, etc.).
 If your child has difficulty breathing, seek immediate medical care.